-An s-curve model for deployment of new energy technologies based on analysis of past rates of technology deployment was undertaken nearly a decade ago [i], Its assessments can now be compared with what has happened since given an extra decade or so of historical data, and the implications for policy reconsidered in this light.
+An s-curve model for deployment of new energy technologies based on analysis of past rates of technology deployment was undertaken more than a decade ago [i],

 The analysis showed that new technologies typically start with a period of exponential growth, increasing by about an order of magnitude per decade.
 When technologies reach around 1% of world energy supply their growth becomes more slower in percentage terms (though not necessarily linear).
 The post-exponential rate of growth and the saturation point for each technology on its s-curve are less clearly defined.